-51 Note, while there is no prescribed timeline regarding how quickly samples must be delivered to a laboratory, the longer a sample is retained before testing, the lower the methane potential will be.
+51 It is recommended that the samples are sent for testing within 24 hours of the sampling event.
+The longer a sample is retained before testing, the lower the methane potential will be.
 This loss can be mitigated by storing and transporting samples at temperatures below 5°C.